group-leafy/uBlacklist-for-Safari/docs/privacy.md

 ## Privacy Policy

-By accessing or using the Services, you agree to this Privacy Policy, and our [Terms of Service](https://dr-exif.netlify.app/terms.html).
+By accessing or using the Services, you agree to this Privacy Policy.
 If you have any questions about this Privacy Policy, you can [contact us](mailto:group.leafy@gmail.com).

 ### Information We Collects and Use